gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 * "At Risk", to show any pull requests that are not drafts and have been open for longer than 7 days.
 This filter is currently only available for GitHub, GitHub Enterprise, GitLab, and GitLab Self-Managed repositories.
 * "By repository", to limit the view to a single repository within the Workspace.
 This filter is currently available for Azure DevOps, GitHub, GitHub Enterprise, Gitlab, and Gitlab Self-Managed repositories.

 The search allows searching by pull request titles for all services.
-For GitHub.com workspaces, <a href="https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests">GitHub's search syntax</a> can also be used.
+For GitHub.com Workspaces, <a href="https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests">GitHub's search syntax</a> can also be used.

 <img src="/wp-content/uploads/filter-and-search-2.png" srcset="/wp-content/uploads/filter-and-search-2@2x.png" class="img-bordered img-responsive center">